As far as slicer engines are concerned, the Ultimaker Cura is arguably one of the single most popular and commonly available programs out there.

 It Is Versatile and Flexible

 Once the 3D printed object is complete, it is very easy to go ahead and backfill all the empty spaces that are located within the Gyroid with both lighter and cheaper materials.
 You can even use epoxy for this purpose.
-This will give your build plenty of versatility as well as the flexibility to work with.
+This will give your build plenty of versatility as well as the flexibility.

 It looks Beautiful